 The original intent of this thesis was to explore the factors which lead to the success of venture capital backed software companies.
 In conducting a background review of the literature, an attempt was made to determine an appropriate definition of success to be able to apply different management practices against the success obtained.
 This literature review discovered an a priori problem - there was no definition of success upon which researchers had agreed.
 For research into factors which lead to success to have any impact, there should be an agreed upon methodology for the measurement of success.
 The absence of this such a definition creates a hinderance to further research.
-In order to be able to make further progress on factors that lead to success, the author decided it would be critical to undertake an examination of the subject of success itself, to determine why there has been a lack of agreement on this important subject and to clarify what success means, specifically to software companies with venture capital backing.
+In order to be able to make further progress on factors that lead to success itself, to determine why there has been a lack of agreement on this important subject and to clarify what success means, specifically to software companies with venture capital backing.